 She referred to the popular brain implant which revolutionized cognitive and biometric technology across the globe.
-This job was at a CogniCorp data storage facility; really, they just needed warm bodies to push a few buttons, and to fulfill the quota for human employment.
+This job was at a CogniCorp data storage facility; really, they just needed warm bodies to push a few buttons, and to fulfill their human employment quota.
 The joke was on her though, because Clayton never got the chip and they never scanned for one because again, not many people signed up.

-“Take a seat then,” she said with a stiff lip, then turned on an orientation video and left the room in a hurry.
-Clayton found a chair in front of the projected screen, and sat next to a cute girl with fire-red hair.
-She looked very similar to the one in last night’s dream, but it now occurred to him that he never noticed that one’s face– it was always just out of view anytime he tried to look at it.
+“Take a seat then,” she said, waving him along, then turned on an orientation video and scurried from the room.
+Clayton took one of the blue chairs in front of the projected screen, next to a cute girl with fire-red hair.
+She kind of looked like the one in last night’s dream, but it now occurred to him that he never noticed that one’s face– it was always just out of view anytime he tried to look at it.
 This real girl, however, did have a face and it was pretty damn cute.

 His knees knocked together, a gentle reminder not to stare.
 She laughed at something corny in the video, and he chuckled and played it cool.

-“So, why were you late?” she whispered, once the video’s AI trainer began droning on about never peeking into the consumer’s stored data.
+“So, why were you late?” she whispered, once the AI trainer began to drone on about never peeking into the consumer’s stored data.
 “And please tell me it’s a good story because I’m bored out of my mind.”

 They both snickered and he explained the events again; but the really cool version with more dramatic gasps and explosions.
 He decided it wise to leave out any mention of dreaming about a girl with red hair, for the creepiness factor alone.

 “You know,” she said, “I had a weird day too.
 Ever have one of those days where everything just seems to go all wrong, like comically so?”
-Clayton nodded in relatable agreement.
+Clayton nodded and said-

-“What?” she asked, and his ears roasted in embarrassment.
+“What?” she asked; his ears roasted in embarrassment.
 “What?
 Oh come on, now I gotta know…”